grey-software/Onboarding/content/en/setup.md

 category: Setup
 ---

-We'll start off our setup process by equipping you with the accounts you need to start working with our team.
+We'll start our setup process by equipping you with the accounts you need to start working with our team.

 We know nobody likes having to create a bunch of accounts to begin work, so we've given descriptions of our use cases.